 Prop 65 listing also directly prompted adoption of a PEL for the toxic solvent 1-Bromopropane (1-BP).
 Like NMP, the chemical 1-BP is used in many applications requiring degreasers, adhesives, or solvents; it is also used in dry cleaning.
 The anticipated adverse human reproductive health effects of 1-BP are more expansive still than for NMP, and include damage to testes/prostate/sperm and potential male sterility, as well as damage to ovaries and menstrual cycles and potential female sterility.
 Multiple studies have shown high 1-BP exposure and associated neurotoxicity in workers using spray adhesives to manufacture foam furniture.
 To California's Department of Public Health has noted the National Toxicology Program's expression of "serious concern for reproductive and developmental effects [of 1-BP] in the workplace at high exposure levels.
-To BP has also been linked to liver damage and neurotoxic effects, To and more recently, to cancer.
+To and more recently, to cancer.